top of page

 Completion of the above three seminars and examination will result in the issuance of a Forensic Crime Scene Technician certification.
 These seminars do not need to be completed in the same week and anyone who has completed these seminars previously will be issued the certification.
 Likewise, these seminars may be taken individually and do not require they all be taken within the week and any of the seminars taken previously count towards the certification.

-Liberty Lake Police Department
+Glenview Police Department

-Puyallup Police Department Training Center
+Hosted by: Puyallup Police Department

 Milwaukee County Sheriff’s Office - Training Academy